CodeeWithMeeTho/SIS_GUI/README.md

-# SIS_GUI
+#GPA STUDENT
-Student Information System (NetBeans16)
+Student GPA (NetBeans22)
 ```
-  what you see, what you got SHESH
+  what you see, what you got the problem is my FORMULA IS ERROR?
 ```